runemalm/OpenDDD.NET/README.md

 OpenDDD.NET is an open-source framework for domain-driven design (DDD) development using C# and .NET.
 It provides a set of powerful tools and abstractions to help developers build scalable, maintainable, and testable applications following the principles of DDD.

 > **Note:** OpenDDD.NET is currently in an alpha state as part of a complete rewrite for version 3.
-Use with caution in production environments and consider contributing to its development.
+Use with caution in production environments.

 ## Key Features